-If Android is more your style, then the Samsung Galaxy Tab S3 is a great option.
-This little tech piece weighs less than a pound and comes pre-installed with Android 7 software.
-The screen is 9,7-inches, and you’ll be able to use 32 gigabytes of storage space which, frankly, is neither too much or too little, but if you need a slightly large version then checkout the Samsung Galaxy Tab A, which is 10.1"
+If Android is more your style, then the Samsung Galaxy Tab S8 is a great option.
+This little tech piece weighs less than a pound and comes pre-installed with Android 13 software.
+The screen is 11 inches, and you’ll be able to use 128 gigabytes of storage space which, frankly, is more than you'll need in most cases.

 It’s got great battery life, solid performance, and excellent readability.